bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is a set of best-practices that help other devs interpret and edit your code

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Block takes up the full width of a space available and move other items to a new line whereas inline-block only takes the necessary amount of space and does not create a new line

 3. What are the 4 areas of the box model?